 If you need a buttermilk substitute, there are several combinations you can use to make the bread.
 Mix regular milk or a dairy-free alternative with any of these buttermilk alternatives.
 Whatever you decide to use, this recipe will give you the details of how to make soda bread without buttermilk.

-• Lemon Juice: Baking soda, combined with an acid, creates bubbles to lighten baked goods.
-In this recipe, baking soda, milk, and lemon juice have a quick response, so the Irish soda bread dough doesn’t require a lengthy rise time similar to my no fail cinnamon rolls.
+- Lemon Juice: Baking soda, combined with an acid, creates bubbles to lighten baked goods.
+In this recipe, baking soda, milk, and lemon juice have a quick response, so the Irish soda bread dough doesn’t require a lengthy rise like you need for recipes like old fashioned cinnamon rolls.
 You can also use Greek yogurt or sour cream.

-• All Purpose FlourAll-purpose flour is a staple in most pantries.
+- Flour: All purpose flour is a staple in most pantries.
 You can also use whole wheat flour or gluten-free flour to meet your dietary needs, though I haven’t tested the recipe with those variations.

 Tools Used to Make this Recipe